vsakel/Development-of-Spam-Filters-Using-Artificial-Intelligence-Techniques/README.md

 ## Datasets

-datasets used in this thesis can be found at https://huggingface.co/vsak
+Datasets used in this thesis can be found at https://huggingface.co/vsak